ranjithscorp/zyre-iOS/README.md

 * Drag and drop the libraries in xcode project to start building zyre based iOS project.
 * Libraries compiled to work on iOS 7 and above.

-## zyre-demo

-* Demo app for iOS to test the zyre library.
-* Open zyre-demo project in Xcode and run it as an iOS app.

 ## zyre-scripts

 This includes the scripts for building the library and its dependant libraries for iOS.